- This event has passed.

 About the Instructor

-Awards and rewards have been plentiful since Jill turned to art as a second career in 2003.
-They include a First Place in the 2018 Telluride Plein Air Quick Draw (and Top Seller at that event), Best of Show in the September 2016 BoldBrush Painting Competition (out of 1440 entries), Best in Show at the Catharine Lorillard Wolfe Art Club’s (CLWAC) Members Exhibition in NYC, three Best of Show awards at the Art League, an Honorable Mention of Artistic Excellence at Salon International, a Certificate of Merit in Oils at the Salmagundi Club’s Non-Member Exhibition, three memorial awards at the CLWAC Annual Juried Exhibition at the National Arts Club, three-time finalist in the Artists’ Magazine’s Annual Art Competition, First Place in Paint Herndon! and two Best of Shows at artReston.
+They include a First Place in Falls Church Plein Air Competition 2019, First Place in the 2018 Telluride Plein Air Quick Draw (and #1 Top Seller 2018 and 2020), Best of Show in the September 2016 BoldBrush Painting Competition (out of 1440 entries), Best in Show at the Catharine Lorillard Wolfe Art Club’s (CLWAC) Members Exhibition in NYC, three Best of Show awards at the Art League, an Honorable Mention of Artistic Excellence at Salon International, a Certificate of Merit in Oils at the Salmagundi Club’s Non-Member Exhibition, three memorial awards at the CLWAC Annual Juried Exhibition at the National Arts Club, three-time finalist in the Artists’ Magazine’s Annual Art Competition, First Place in Paint Herndon! and two Best of Shows at artReston.
 She was twice awarded Strauss Fellowship grants by the Arts council of Fairfax County.
-Her work was featured on the cover of élan Magazine in January 2015, April 2011 and May 2006.
+Her work was featured on the cover of élan Magazine in August 2020, December 2019, January 2015, April 2011 and May 2006.
 Jill was featured as an Artist to Watch in Southwest Art Magazine’s July 2017 issue.
 Her paintings have also appeared in American Art Collector, Southwest Art, Fine Art Connoisseur, the Washington Post, Virginia Living, Spaces Magazine and VivaTysons.
 Tied for all those awards are the joy of seeing students thrive and new owners start (or continue) the journey of enjoying living with her art everyday.
-Read more about Jill here.
+Jill is a Signature Member of Women Artists of the West, American Women Artists and the Washington Society of Landscape Painters.